Multivariate Trend Filtering for Lattice Data: Estimation theory

 These minimax linear rates display a stark difference to the minimax rates for the KTV class in Remark \ref{rem:ktv_lower_bd_canonical} (achieved by KTF up to log factors, in \eqref{eq:ktf_upper_bd_canonical}).
-When $s > 1/2$, the minimax linear rate of \smash{$n^{-(2s-1)/(2s)}$} can be interpreted as the rate of the optimal nonlinear estimator when the problem has a half degree less of effective smoothness ($s-1/2$ in place of $s$).
-When $s \leq 1/2$, even more dramatically, we see that \emph{no linear smoother can even be consistent} over the KTV class, in the sense of worst-case risk.
-This contributes an interesting addition to the line of work on the suboptimality of linear smoothers for nonparametric regression over heterogeneous spaces, which begun with the seminal work of \citet{donoho1998minimax}. \end{remark}
+When $s > 1/2$, the minimax linear rate of \smash{$L_n^{\frac{1}{s}} n^{-(2s-1)/(2s)}$} can be interpreted as the rate of the optimal nonlinear estimator for a problem whose effective smoothness level has been decremented by a half ($s-1/2$ in place of $s$).
+More dramatically, when $s \leq 1/2$, we see that \emph{no linear smoother is consistent} over the KTV class, in the sense of worst-case risk.
+This contributes an interesting addition to the line of work on the suboptimality of linear smoothers for nonparametric regression over heterogeneous smoothness classes, dating back to \citet{nemirovski1985rate, donoho1998minimax}. \end{remark}